apache/flink-web/community.md

 ---
 {% toc %}

 There are many ways to get help from the Apache Flink community.
 The [mailing lists](#mailing-lists) are the primary place where all Flink committers are present.
-If you want to talk with the Flink committers and users in a chat, there is a [IRC channel](#irc).
-Some committers are also monitoring [Stack Overflow](http://stackoverflow.com/questions/tagged/flink).
-Please remember to tag your questions with the *[flink](http://stackoverflow.com/questions/tagged/flink)* tag.
-Bugs and feature requests can either be discussed on *dev mailing list* or on [JIRA]({{ site.jira }}).
+If you want to talk with the Flink committers and users in a chat, there is an [IRC channel](#irc).
+Some committers are also monitoring [Stack Overflow](http://stackoverflow.com/questions/tagged/apache-flink).
+Please remember to tag your questions with the *[apache-flink](http://stackoverflow.com/questions/tagged/apache-flink)* tag.
+Bugs and feature requests can either be discussed on the *dev mailing list* or on [JIRA]({{ site.jira }}).
 Those interested in contributing to Flink should check out the [contribution guide](how-to-contribute.html).

 ## Mailing Lists